Debiased inference for a covariate-adjusted regression function: Proposed estimator

-To summarize, for given bandwidths $h$ and $b$ and kernel $K$, our proposed estimator is constructed in two steps: (1) construct estimators $\mu_n$ and $g_n$ of $\mu_0$ and $g_0$ respectively, and (2) compute the plug-in estimates of pseudo-outcomes $\xi_n(Y_i, A_i, W_i) = \xi_{\mu_n, g_n, Q_n}(Y_i,A_i,W_i)$ for $i=1, \dotsc,n$, and regress them on the observed exposures using the bias-corrected local linear estimator $\theta_{n,h,b}(a_0) = \d{P}_n(\Gamma_{n,h,b,a_0} \xi_{n})$ for each $a_0$.
+To summarize, for given bandwidths $h$ and $b$ and kernel $K$, our proposed estimator is constructed in two steps: (1) construct estimators $\mu_n$ and $g_n$ of $\mu_0$ and $g_0$ respectively, and (2) compute the plug-in estimates of pseudo-outcomes $\xi_n(Y_i, A_i, W_i) = \xi_{\mu_n, g_n, Q_n}(Y_i,A_i,W_i)$ for $i=1, \dotsc,n$, and regress them on the observed exposures using the bias-corrected local linear estimator $\theta_{n}^{DB}(a_0) = \d{P}_n(\Gamma_{n,a_0} \xi_{n})$ for each $a_0$.
 In Section~\ref{section:inference}, we provide conditions on the true data-generating mechanism and on $h$, $b$, $K$, $\mu_n$, and $g_n$, as well as practical guidance for selecting or estimating these quantities.

-It may seem that basing the second derivative estimator $\theta_{n,b}^{(2)}$ on a third-order local polynomial estimator would require additional smoothness of $\theta_0$, hence violating our stated goal of obtaining the optimal rate of convergence relative to the assumed smoothness of $\theta_0$.
+It may seem that effective debiasing using an estimator of the second derivative would require additional smoothness of $\theta_0$, hence violating our stated goal of obtaining the optimal rate of convergence relative to the assumed smoothness of $\theta_0$.
 This is not the case.
-As an intuitive explanation, we decompose $(nh)^{1/2} \left[ \theta_{n,h,b}(a_0) - \theta_0(a_0) \right]$ as
+As an intuitive explanation, we decompose $(nh)^{1/2}[ \theta_{n}^{DB}(a_0) - \theta_0(a_0)]$ as